Original story from myhighplains.com:

 By: Maggie Glynn

-AMARILLO, Texas (KAMR/KCIT) – The Texas Department of State Health Services (DSHS) releases a weekly surveillance report on the Flu in Texas on January 25.
+AMARILLO, Texas (KAMR/KCIT) – Flu cases are on the rise!
+The Texas Department of State Health Services (DSHS) releases a weekly surveillance report on the Flu in Texas on January 25.

 The DSHS reported that the flu activity cases rose in the Amarillo Health Service Region.
 18 of the 26 Counties in the viewing area reported positive Flu tests and six tested reported flu-like illnesses.